-This section looks at the role of the nearest relative.
+This page looks at the role of the nearest relative.
 This is a term used in the Mental Health Act.
 It covers who someone’s nearest relative would be, what the nearest relative’s rights are and other important information.
-You may find it useful if you care for someone with a mental illness who is under the Mental Health Act.
-You might also find it useful if you yourself are under the Mental Health Act.

 - The ‘nearest relative’ is a legal term used in the Mental Health Act.
 It is not the same as the next of kin.
 The next of kin has no rights under the Mental Health Act.